htw-imi-showtime/showtime-website/content/ss20/bachelor/b0-test-projekt/_index.md

 title = "B0 Test Projekt"
 card_image = "second.png"
 card_description = "The question of how to provide an awareness of coworkers, colleagues, fellow students and friends in a spatially remote working team has been the subject of research for over 25 years.
-Namely, there has been a wide array of elaborate setups to provide a sense or even awareness of the remote ones: videoconferencing rooms extending visually to the remote site, telepresence robots or even remote sports and games."
+Namely, there has been a wide array of elaborate setups to provide a sense or even awareness of the remote ones: videoconferencing rooms extending visually to the remote site, telepresence robots or even remote sports and games." source_link = "https://github.com/htw-imi-showtime/showtime-website" demo_link = "https://htw-imi-showtime.github.io/" website_link = "https://htw-imi-showtime.github.io/"

-# These properties may be removed if you don't need them
-source_link = "https://github.com/htw-imi-showtime/showtime-website"
-demo_link = "https://htw-imi-showtime.github.io/"
-website_link = "https://htw-imi-showtime.github.io/"